-4. Graduate Program Coordinator
+Graduate Program Coordinator/Director

-The Graduate Program Coordinator oversees all graduate programs and all master's program options.
+The Graduate Program Coordinator oversees all graduate and postgraduate programs.
 The Graduate Program Coordinator reports to the School of Nursing Chair.
 The Graduate Program Coordinator provides leadership to new graduate faculty and all graduate students.
 The Graduate Program Coordinator is a university representative in the community and actively recruits new students.
-The Graduate Program Coordinator attends and actively participates on all Division of Graduate Studies informational meetings and disseminates information to school personnel and students when appropriate The Graduate Program Coordinator is a tenured or tenured-track professor with prior NP clinical experience and is an expert in curriculum design, teaching, testing, and evaluation methodologies.
+The Graduate Program Coordinator attends and actively participates in all Division of Graduate Studies informational meetings and disseminates information to school personnel and students when appropriate.
+The Graduate Program Coordinator is a tenured or tenure-track professor with prior NP clinical experience and is an expert in curriculum design, teaching, testing, and evaluation methodologies.
 The Graduate Program Coordinator is aware of university policies regarding faculty and student responsibilities and actively enforces these policies.
 The Graduate Program Coordinator is informed of various nursing competencies students must attain upon program completion and assists students and faculty in meeting these competencies.
 The Graduate Program Coordinator serves as thesis and project chair, thesis and project committee member, and signs and approves all graduate theses and projects.
 The Graduate Program Coordinator is the liaison for all graduate students and the Division of Graduate Studies.